POM: Prescription only medicine

 Addition of clobazam to established anticonvulsant medication (e.g., phenytoin, valproic acid) may cause a change in plasma levels of these drugs.
 If used as an adjuvant in epilepsy the dosage of Clobazam should be determined by monitoring the EEG and the plasma levels of the other drugs checked.

 Phenytoin and carbamazepine may cause an increase in the metabolic conversion of clobazam to the active metabolite N-desmethyl clobazam.
 Stiripentol increases plasma levels of clobazam and its active metabolite N-desmethylclobazam, through inhibition of CYP3A and CYP2C19.
 Monitoring of blood levels is recommended, prior to initiation of stiripentol, and then once new steady-state concentration has been reached, i.e. after 2 weeks approximately.
+Clinical monitoring is recommended and dose adjustment may be necessary.

 • Narcotic analgesics